UrbanCode/urbancode-plugins-index/README.md

 # UrbanCode Plugins Index

 This repository hosts the plug-in index for all UrbanCode products (UrbanCode Deploy - UCD, UrbanCode Velocity - UCV, UrbanCode Release - UCR, UrbanCode Build - UCB) and it is based on the UrbanCode/velocity-plugins-index repository.
+Text is copied from velocity-plugins-index README.

 ## Repository Structure